Abigail Byrne

-Domestic Refereeing career
+Domestic refereeing career

 Byrne has been a qualified referee with Suffolk County Football Association since 2011 and was trained by their Referees Academy based at Ipswich Town F.C.
 She refereed many of her early games on the Bury & District Sunday League.
 She is a member of the Bury St Edmunds Referees Association and is dual registered with Cambridgeshire County Football Association.

-She was promoted as a referee through the National League System via the Eastern Counties Football League between 2015-2016, followed by the Isthmian League between 2016-2022, where she was voted Referee of the Year in 2019, and onto the National League in 2022.
+She was promoted as a referee through the National League System via the Eastern Counties Football League between 2015 and 2016, followed by the Isthmian League between 2016 and 2022, where she was voted Referee of the Year in 2019, and onto the National League in 2022.

 Byrne has achieved success domestically in the women's game, officiating in 5 Women's FA Cup Finals at Wembley Stadium; 2019& 2024 as referee, 2017 as Assistant referee and 2020 & 2023 as Fourth Official.
 She also took charge of the 2021 FA Women's League Cup final at Vicarage Road.

 She was the first female referee to take charge of Soccer Aid, in the 2023 edition at Old Trafford.
 Usain Bolt and Jill Scott were the respective captains.

 She also became only the third female referee to be appointed to referee a match in the English Football League when she refereed AFC Wimbledon vs Swindon Town F.C. in League 2 on 26 December 2024.